notnotmelon/maraxsis/README.md

 While exploring the trench, you come across a geothermal vent.
 The magma appears to have similar composition as that found on Vulcanus.
 Perhaps it can be processed into basic metals?

 ![](https://files.catbox.moe/3zva7p.png)

-As you are leaving, your sonar systems sense some underwater movement in the distance.
-But the equipment must be faulty, it's impossible for anything to live down here.
-Right?

 ---